biermanr/intermediate-vim/0_intro/README.md

 >
 > Delete the next 3 words VIM IS LAME to fix this line
 >
-> This line is lame too, you should probably delete it
+> This entire line is lame too, you should probably delete it
 >
 > But this line is great, in fact you should yank and paste it
+>
+> Starting here [x], see if you can delete this line and the next
+> two lines with the same command.
+> You can try modifying `dd` or `j`
+> DONT DELETE ME

 Instead of a motion, you can use a search command or text objects.
 Text objects are represented by `i` or `a` and the surrounding object